 a.
-Gender inclusive capacity building: In 72% of cases women were not involved in training and project stages as defined by PTP (MoPWH, 2018) Results from beneficiary FGD and structured interviews:
+Gender inclusive capacity building: In 72% of cases women were not involved in training and project stages as defined by PTP (MoPWH, 2018)

 • Gender inclusive project implementation and capacity building: 95% FGD participants reported that women were involved in different project stages, however the level of participation in each stage and influence on decision making process varied greatly across locations.
 At 5% of investigated sites women were never involved in any project stage.